 In addition to our programme of Events, the Department also hosts a number of reading groups for interested staff and students to come together to discuss a shared topic or author.
 Contact the relevant organiser for more details about when reading groups are happening.
 If you organise a reading group that should be added to this page, email firstname.lastname@example.org.

-Note that this page only details Reading Groups hosted within the Department of English Studies, but there are many University-wide reading groups as well, especially those run by interdisciplinary Research Centres and Institutes.
-Those most relevant to English Studies include the Institute for Medical Humanities, Institute of Medieval and Early Modern Studies, and Centre for Nineteenth-Century Studies.
+This page only details Reading Groups hosted within the Department of English Studies, but there are many University-wide reading groups as well.
+Visit the 'Related Links' for more.

 Medieval Latin Reading Group

 Open to staff and postgraduate students.
 An opportunity for researchers to improve their Medieval Latin reading skills in a relaxed environment catering for various levels of ability.
 Participants are invited to suggest texts from across the medieval period, perhaps pertaining to their current research.
 Previous texts have included selections from Richard de Bury's Philobiblon, Andreas Capellanus's De amore, and the Carmina Burana.
 Passages are circulated beforehand and participants may either prepare allocated lines in advance or choose to translate in situ.

 Fortnightly meetings are usually held in Professor Archibald's office in Hallgarth House.

 For more information contact Laurie Atkinson at email@example.com

 The Bible as Literature Reading Group